cran-task-views/CompositionalData/CompositionalData.md

 -->

 ### Background
 Awareness of the problems with compositional data dates back to the end of the 19th century, when the renowned statistician Karl Pearson recognized the problem of spurious correlations between variables scaled with respect to a common denominator.
-When closed to add up to constant value, compositional data formally represented on a simplex sample space, and this can be a convenient representation in a practical setting.
+When closed to add up to constant value, compositional data are formally projected on a simplex sample space, and this is often a convenient representation in a practical setting.
 The simplex is a constrained space with its own internal operations and geometry.
 However, any coherent approach to analyzing compositional data should not depend on the chosen representation, nor require any preliminary normalization.

 The mainstream approach to compositional data analysis, as originally formulated by [Aitchison (1982)](https://doi.org/10.1111/j.2517-6161.1982.tb01195.x), involves the use of log-ratio transformations (or log-ratio coordinates to use a more more modern terminology) which project the data into real space.
 Nowadays, the compositional literature offers a wide range of methods within this methodological framework, many of which are implemented in R packages.